The Shindaiwa EB252 is a gas-powered handheld leaf blower delivering 453 CFM at 170 MPH. It features a 2-cycle 25.4 cc engine. (Read full specs)

 The following charts are provided to give you an idea how the key specs of the Shindaiwa EB252 compare with similar leaf blowers.

-- Upon exiting the nozzle, the air can reach speeds of up to 170 MPH, which is pretty much what is to be expected for gas-powered handheld blowers (the one expelling air at the fastest speed being the Poulan Pro PPBV25 with 230 MPH).
+- Upon exiting the nozzle, the air can reach speeds of up to 170 MPH, which is pretty much what is to be expected for gas-powered handheld blowers.
+If you wish to benefit from air expelled at the fastest possible speed, the Craftsman BV2500 and its 250 MPH could be an option to consider.

 Price comparison

-As you can see from this interactive chart, when compared to other gas handheld blowers, the Shindaiwa EB252 is on the average side of the price range.
+As you can see from these interactive charts, when compared to other gas handheld blowers, the Shindaiwa EB252 is on the average side of the price range.

 Therefore, this blower nicely fits in the expected budget for this kind of product.